Record rains cause flash flooding in Tennessee; 4 dead

 Major flooding was forecast on two rivers.
 The weather service predicted the Harpeth River near Kingston Springs, west of Nashville, would crest about 20 feet (about 6.1 meters) above flood stage on Sunday night, while the Duck River at Centerville would crest about 17 feet (about 5.2 meters) above flood stage Monday morning.

+In Bristol, along the Virginia border, a NASCAR race on a dirt trackSunday was postponed until Monday after torrential rains flooded campgrounds and parking lots surrounding Bristol Motor Speedway.

-Eight people and a dog stayed overnight at Brentwood City Hall after flooding from the Little Harpeth River forced residents from their homes, City Manager Kirk Bednar said.
+In Brentwood, eight people and a dog stayed overnight at City Hall after flooding from the Little Harpeth River forced residents from their homes, City Manager Kirk Bednar said.
 Hotels in the area were booked up, in part due to spring break, he said.

 Fifteen people were rescued and two were taken to the hospital at the City View Apartments in south Nashville, where the lower level of the building was flooded in waist-deep water.
 The fire department responded to reports of a collapse at the building following a mudslide, news outlets reported.
 The two hospitalized patients had injuries not considered to be life-threatening.